luizsoliveira/js-stack-practices/README.md

 # Some scratches to teach JS
-Scratches for some daily JS practices.
+Scratches for some daily JS practices and teaching lessons.